uviclibraries/zines/act-1.md

 ---
 layout: default
-title: 1 - Find Pre-Designed Zine Template on Canva
+title: 1 - Find a Pre-Designed Zine Template on Canva
 nav_order: 2
 parent: Workshop Activities
 customjs: http://code.jquery.com/jquery-1.4.2.min.js
 ---

-# Find a Zine Template on Canva
+# Find a Pre-Designed Zine Template on Canva

 In this exercise, you will create a zine using Canva.
 If you have any questions or get stuck, please ask your instructor for assistance.